Tomato paste is a flavorful ingredient made from tomatoes.

 Substitute For Fresh Tomato

-Tomato paste can also be used as a substitute in any recipe that features fresh tomatoes.
+Tomato paste can also be used as a substitute for any recipe with fresh tomatoes.

 Here, a good rule of thumb is to use one tablespoon of tomato paste for every medium-sized tomato the recipe calls for.

-For more ideas on different ways to use tomato paste, there is a blend of 32 interesting recipes available here.
+For more ideas on different ways to use tomato paste, a blend of 32 interesting recipes is available here.

 What Type of Tomato Paste Is Best?